norbertkiszka/lib-bash/README.md

 ## What is this?

-This is a library primarily intented for a project Orange Rigol at https://github.com/norbertkiszka/rigol-orangerigol-build
+This is a bash library primarily intented for a project Orange Rigol at https://github.com/norbertkiszka/rigol-orangerigol-build

-But... should be usable for many other projects.
+But... should be usable for many other projects using bash scripts.

+It can be used directly straight from the terminal.

 ## Features in short